fate-srd/fate-srd-content/docs/markdown/Fate-Condensed-SRD-CC-BY.md

 If nothing comes of it and you haven’t rolled to defend at all by the time your next turn comes around, you gain a boost (**page XX**) as you’ve gotten the opportunity to prepare for your next action.
 This offsets “losing a turn” because you focused your efforts on defending against something that didn’t happen at all.

+## Obstacles

+The defining quality of enemies is that they can be attacked and taken out.
+By contrast, the defining quality of **obstacles** is that they can’t.
+Obstacles make scenes demonstrably more difficult on the PCs, but the PCs cannot simply fight them.
+Obstacles must be circumvented, endured, or rendered irrelevant.

+While most obstacles are features of the environment, some might be characters that can’t be taken out using conventional methods.
+The dragon might be a boss, but it might just as easily be a hazard obstacle.
+The animate statue keeping you from getting to the evil wizard might be a threat, but it could also be a block or a distraction.
+It all depends on the adversary’s function in the scene, and how PCs must deal with it.

+Obstacles don’t appear in every scene.
+They serve to accent enemies in the scene, to make them more threatening or memorable, but overuse of obstacles can be frustrating to the PCs, particularly those focused on combat.
+You _can_ use them to give less combative PCs something to do during a fight, though.

+There are three kinds of obstacles: hazards, blocks, and distactions.

+### Hazards

+If an obstacle can attack the PCs, it’s a **hazard**.
+Fire jets, rolling boulders, or a sniper too far away to be dealt with directly—they’re all hazards.
+Every hazard has a name, a skill rating, and a Weapon rating (**page XX**) of 1 to 4.

+The hazard’s name is both a skill and an aspect; that is, the name defines what the hazard can do, and its skill rating defines how good it is at doing that, but the name can also be invoked or compelled like any aspect.

+Generally speaking, a hazard’s skill rating should be at least as high as the PCs’ highest skill rating, if not a little bit higher.
+A hazard with a very high skill rating _and_ a very high Weapon rating will likely take out a PC or two.
+You could also make a hazard with a lower skill rating but a high Weapon rating, making for something that doesn’t hit often but hits hard when it does.
+Reversing that makes a hazard that hits frequently but doesn’t do much damage.

+A hazard acts in the initiative just like the PCs and their enemies do.
+If your rules require everyone to roll for initiative, hazards will roll with their rating.
+On its turn each exchange, a hazard acts as implied by its name, and rolls with its rating.
+If it attacks and succeeds, add its Weapon rating to its shifts.
+Hazards can attack or create advantages; they can’t be attacked, and they don’t overcome obstacles.

+If a player wants to overcome or create an advantage against a hazard, they’ll face passive opposition equal to the hazard’s rating.

+### Blocks

+Where hazards exist to hurt the PCs, **blocks** prevent them from doing things they want to do.
+Blocks _can_ cause stress, though they don’t always.
+The chief differences between blocks and hazards is that blocks don’t take actions and are more difficult to remove.
+Blocks provide passive opposition in certain circumstances, and can threaten or cause harm if not heeded.

+Like hazards, blocks have a name and a skill rating, and the name is both a skill and an aspect.
+Unlike hazards, a block’s skill rating shouldn’t be much higher than one step above the PCs’ highest skill rating; otherwise, things can get frustrating quickly.
+A block can have a Weapon rating as high as 4, but it doesn’t need to have one.

+Blocks only come into play under specific circumstances.
+A **Vat of Acid** only matters when someone tries to cross it or gets thrown into it.
+A **Chain Link Fence** only affects someone who tries to get past it.
+The **Animate Statue** only prevents entry into a specific room.

+Blocks don’t attack and don’t have a turn in the initiative order.
+Instead, whenever a block would interfere with someone’s action, they’ll have to roll against the block’s rating as a set difficulty.
+If the block can’t cause harm, it simply prevents the PC from taking the action they wanted to.
+If it can cause harm and the PC fails to overcome the block, the PC takes a hit equal to the amount by which they missed the target.

+Characters may try to force someone into a block as an attack.
+If you do this, you’ll roll to attack as normal, but add a Weapon rating equal to half the block’s Weapon rating (rounded down, minimum 1).

+Finally, some blocks can be used as cover or as armor.
+This is situational—for some blocks, it simply won’t make sense.
+You probably can’t hide behind a **Vat of Acid**, but a **Chain Link Fence** _is_ effective protection against a baseball bat, probably preventing the attack altogether.

+When someone’s using a block as cover, decide whether it mitigates or negates the attack.
+If it negates it, the attack simply isn’t possible.
+If it mitigates it, the defender gets an Armor rating equal to half the block’s skill rating (rounded down, minimum 1).

+Use blocks sparingly.
+Blocks make it harder for PCs to take certain actions—so they can be frustrating if you overuse them—but they can also lead the players to think creatively.
+They may see an opportunity to turn blocks to their advantage.
+If they figure out how, let them!

+Sometimes players will just want to remove blocks outright.
+To do so, make an overcome roll against a set difficulty equal to the block’s rating plus two.

+### Distractions

+Where hazards attack the PCs directly and blocks prevent them from taking certain actions, **distractions** force the PCs to figure out their priorities.
+Of the obstacles, distractions are often the least mechanically defined.
+They also don’t necessarily make the scene mechanically harder.
+Rather, they present the PCs with difficult decisions.
+Here are the distraction’s parts:

+*   A distraction’s **name** is a brief, punchy representation of what it is.
+It can be an aspect, if you need or want it to be.
+*   A distraction’s **choice** is a simple question that codifies the decision it gives to the PCs.
+*   A distraction’s **repercussion** is what happens to the PCs if they don’t deal with the distraction.
+Some distractions might have multiple repercussions, including repercussions for _successfully_ dealing with the distraction.
+*   A distraction’s **opposition** is its passive opposition against PCs rolling to deal with it.
+Not every distraction needs to provide opposition.

+If you’re afraid the PCs will deal handily with a fight you’ve got in store, adding a distraction or two can force them to decide whether it’s more important to trounce the bad guys or deal with the distractions.

+Dealing with a distraction should always have a clear benefit or, failing that, not dealing with a distraction should always have a clear consequence.

+Examples of Obstacles

+Hazards

+*   Great (+4) **Machine-Gun Turret**, Weapon:3
+*   Superb (+5) **Distant Sniper**, Weapon:4

+Blocks

+*   Fair (+2) **Chain Link Fence** , Great (+4) difficulty to remove
+*   Good (+3) **Vat of Acid**, Weapon:4, Superb (+5) difficulty to remove

+Distractions

+*   **Bus Full of Civilians—****Choice:** _Will the bus plunge off the bridge?_
+    **Opposition:** Good (+3)
+    **Repercussion (leave them):** All of the civilians on the bus die.
+    **Repercussion (save them):** The villain gets away!
+*   **The Glittering Gem—****Choice:** _Can you take the gem from the pedestal?_
+    **Repercussion (leave the gem):** You don’t get the (priceless) gem.
+    **Repercussion (take the gem):** You activate the traps in the temple.

 ## Scale

 **Scale** is an optional subsystem that you can use to represent supernatural beings which operate on a level beyond the general range of capabilities of most characters in your game.
 Usually you don’t need to worry about the impact of scale within your game.
 There may be times, however, where it’s desirable to present the characters with a threat bigger than they typically face—or an opportunity for the characters to punch outside their usual weight class.